swooshItan/uServices/README.md

       * spring-boot-starter-actuator/micrometer-registry-prometheus to provide endpoints for liveness/readiness checks for kubernetes deployment, and endpoint for monitoring with prometheus compatible format.
       * spring-boot-starter-web for implement the REST controllers
       * spring-boot-starter-data-jpa for implement the respository layer to store/retrieve the data in in-memory db, H2.
-      * spring-boot-starter-outh2-resource-server for verify that all requests are authenticated with valid JWT token. (pending)
+      * spring-boot-starter-outh2-resource-server for verify that all requests are authenticated with valid JWT token
       * spring-cloud-starter-contract-stub-runner for test and verify the REST API contracts as a consumer of customer application
       * spring-cloud-starter-sleuth for distributed tracing
-      * spring-cloud-starter-circuitbreaker-reactor-resilience4j used when making REST API call to customer application
+      * spring-cloud-starter-circuitbreaker-reactor-resilience4j for circuit breaker and timeout functions when making REST API call to customer application
       * swagger-annotations for generating swagger json format file to document the REST APIs.
       * junit, rest-assured for implement unit and integration tests

   * api-gateway - a proxy which all requests need to go to before forwarding to downstream applications.
 It handles the check if client is authenticated, and send the JWT token to downsteam applications.
+      * spring-cloud-starter-gateway for api-gateway routes mechanism to downstream applications, etc.
+      * spring-boot-starter-actuator/micrometer-registry-prometheus to provide endpoints for liveness/readiness checks for kubernetes deployment, and endpoint for monitoring with prometheus compatible format.
       * spring-boot-starter-oauth2-client/spring-cloud-starter-security for verify that all requests are authenticated.
 Redirects to login via keycloak if not authenticated yet.
-      * spring-cloud-starter-gateway for api-gateway routes mechanism to downstream applications, etc.

   * mgmt-ui - provide the UI of customer management to call customer REST APIs (needs to be authenticated).
 Simple web application using angularJS.